- Purchase the complete Expat Arrivals Adelaide Guide (PDF)

-While public transport in Adelaide is available, services are not as extensive or regular as one would find in Australia’s larger cities.
-For this reason, while many commuters are happy to use public transport close to the city centre, they find it useful to have their own car as well, especially when living out in the suburbs.
+While public transport in Adelaide is available, services aren't as extensive or regular as one would find in Australia’s larger cities.
+For this reason, while many commuters are happy to use public transport close to the city centre, they find it useful to have their own car as well, especially those who live further out.

 Public transport in Adelaide

 An integrated train, tram and bus network make getting around in Adelaide fairly easy.
-The cost of public transport in Adelaide is reasonable, especially in comparison to other cities in Australia.
+The cost of public transport in the city is reasonable, especially in comparison to other Australian cities.

-The Adelaide tram network was once extensive but has now been significantly reduced.
-Although the tram network is limited, it does serve as a great option for those wanting to avoid traffic congestion in the city centre.
+The Adelaide tram network was once extensive, but has now been significantly reduced.
+Although the tram network is limited, it does serve as a novel option for those wanting to avoid traffic congestion in the city centre.

 Adelaide Metro’s train system consists of only a handful of lines, including interstate lines to Melbourne, Perth, Sydney and Darwin.
-Though the trains and tracks are not the newest, they generally run on time.
+Though the trains and tracks are slightly outdated, they generally run on time.

 Driving in Adelaide

-Although it is possible to walk or use public transport close to Adelaide’s city centre, due to the fact that the Adelaide Metro System is somewhat limited and service outside the city is infrequent, many expats find it useful to buy a car.
+Although it is possible to walk or use public transport close to Adelaide’s city centre, the system is somewhat limited and service outside the city is infrequent.
+Many expats find it useful to buy a car.
 This is often the most practical way to get around Adelaide, especially if living in the suburbs.